R1QU3/New-York/README.md

 Did you like this design?
 See more on [Figma](https://www.figma.com/@marcusboyds):sparkles:

-Fique a vontade para ler alguns artigos on [Medium](https://marcusboyds.medium.com/):zap:
+Feel free to read some articles on [Medium](https://marcusboyds.medium.com/):zap:

 # Github Pages